 Description

-The Streambank Restoration Techniques (SRT) course is a comprehensive, ‘hands on’ training program where participants learn first-hand how to construct, install and maintain standard and innovative streambank restoration and bioengineering structures and techniques.
-In this course, participants are introduced to the best practices in streambank and lakeshore restoration, soil bioengineering and erosion control.
-This two-day course is very hands on, as participants will collect, store, maintain and transport cuttings to a field site, and manually construct/install up to 11 streambank restoration and/or soil bioengineering structures and techniques.
+The Streambank Restoration Techniques (SRT) course is a comprehensive, ‘hands on’ training program where participants learn first-hand how to construct, install, and maintain standard and innovative streambank restoration and soil bioengineering structures and techniques.
+In this two-day course, participants are introduced to the best practices in streambank and lakeshore restoration, soil bioengineering and erosion control.

 The 16-hour, two-day SRT course provides participants with a strong working knowledge of streambank and lakeshore site restoration and soil bioengineering techniques.